junxit/us-congress-code/title-42/chapter-7/sec-658a.md

     - **(B)** *Data required to be complete and reliable* Notwithstanding subparagraph (A), the maximum incentive base amount for a State for a fiscal year with respect to a performance measure described in paragraph (4) is zero, unless the Secretary determines, on the basis of an audit performed under section 652(a)(4)(C)(i) of this title, that the data which the State submitted pursuant to section 654(15)(B) of this title for the fiscal year and which is used to determine the performance level involved is complete and reliable.
     - **(C)** *State collections base* For purposes of subparagraph (A), the State collections base for a fiscal year is equal to the sum of—
       - **(i)** 2 times the sum of—
-        - **(I)** the total amount of support collected during the fiscal year under the State plan approved under this part in cases in which the support obligation involved is required to be assigned to the State pursuant to part A or E of this subchapter or subchapter XIX of this chapter; and
+        - **(I)** the total amount of support collected during the fiscal year under the State plan approved under this part in cases in which the support obligation involved is required to be assigned to the State pursuant to part A or E of this subchapter or subchapter XIX; and
         - **(II)** the total amount of support collected during the fiscal year under the State plan approved under this part in cases in which the support obligation involved was so assigned but, at the time of collection, is not required to be so assigned; and
       - **(ii)** the total amount of support collected during the fiscal year under the State plan approved under this part in all other cases.
   - **(6)** *Determination of applicable percentages based on performance levels*